gavinlyonsrepo/pic_12F675_projects/projects/battest/README.md

 The ADC value at GPIO4 is displayed as a voltage on the 7-seg digit in a scrolling display,

-* b01-52E = 01.52 volts.

-b for begin, E for end and dash for decimal point.
+b for begin, E for end and middle dash for decimal point.
-The Battery is under load, 100ohms.
+Bottom dash only is an error code: Unit went thru setup function but hanged up before measurement displayed.
+The Battery is under load.

+Example calculation:

+ADC measurement * (VCC/ADC resolution) = result.

+1. 300 measured on ADC
+2. 300 * (5/1024)  = 1.464 volts
+3. b1-46E on display = 1.46 volts

 GPIO function